 Have a backyard barbeque and invite everyone you know

 This sounds expensive, doesn’t it?
 But it doesn’t have to be.
 If you think of a backyard barbecue in terms of a potluck supper, you get the idea.
-Invite a bunch of friends over, and either ask them to bring food items, beer, or wine, or to chip in $5 or $10 to pay the cost.
+Invite a bunch of friends over, and either ask them to bring food items or chip in for some prepared meals, beer, or wine, or to chip in $5 or $10 to pay the cost.
 It’s an outstanding way to get together with friends, food and fun without spending a lot of money.
 You can do this several times during the season by moving the party to the homes of different friends.

 Look for municipal events